Connection to the radio

 Click the command 'COM port Detector' and the following screen is shown:

 Follow the on-screen instructions to detect and set the COM port for your programming cable.
-Be aware that each USB socket on your PC will be allocated a different COM port number, so you may need to use this screen again if you change your usual socket.
+Be aware that each USB socket on your PC may be allocated a different COM port number, so you might need to use this screen again if you change your usual socket.

 If you have an FT-847 then click the button to show the usage instructions for that radio.